lowiqbrick/dsp/README.txt

 This repository is for a tool that helps you to play the video game Dyson Sphere Program.
 It is a Factorio-ish game in which you mine resources and process those into other items.
 This requires to take recipes and the ratios between these into account.
 I don't think that that aspect of the game is intriguing.
 As a result i want a binary that gets the name and production rate of an item and generates me a list of things to produce and tells me how many assemblers, smelters, etc are required to manufacture at the rate i desire.
 Also some options are included to make it more convenient.
+This proframm isn't finished, because i'm a dork.
+Maybe i'll finish it in the future.